epam/edp-jenkins-operator/docs/api.md

-JenkinsFolder is the Schema for the jenkinsfolder API
+JenkinsFolder is the Schema for the jenkinsfolder API.

 <table>
     <thead>